bi1yeu/eprompt/README.md

 The `read` function will look for the latest response to a journaling reminder, and will save that response as a journal entry.
 It also deletes the journmail thread from your mailbox.

 It works with IMAP and SMTP and can be configured to run on a cron schedule for recurring reminders.
+Presently only tested with [Fastmail](https://www.fastmail.com).

 ## Installation